-The fruits of this plant is said to be toxic if consumed.
-So some care must be taken.
+The fruits of this plant are said to be toxic if consumed.

 Brunfelsia varieties are now quite common as ornamental plants around the world.
-If a few things are checked, it is easy to grow in your gardens.
+If a few things are checked, it is easy to grow in most tropical gardens without much care.